Saint Titus Cathedral: Previous church

-The church was then rebuilt in the style of a three-aisled basilica and was inaugurated by the archbishop of Crete, Fantino Dandolo, on January 3, 1446.
+The church was then rebuilt in the style of a three-aisled basilica and was inaugurated on January 3, 1446 by the archbishop of Crete, Fantino Dandolo.
 It was slightly damaged by the earthquake of 1508, and was destroyed by a fire on April 3, 1544, although the relics of the church were saved.
 The church was rebuilt in the same style in 1557.

-After the fall of Candia to the Ottoman Turks in 1669, the relics were moved to Venice and the church was converted into a Muslim mosque, dedicated to Köprülüzade Fazıl Ahmed Pasha, the conqueror of Crete and Candia.
+After the fall of Candia to the Ottoman Turks in 1669, the relics and icon Panagia Mesopantitisa were moved to Venice and the church was converted into a Muslim mosque, dedicated to Köprülüzade Fazıl Ahmed Pasha, the conqueror of Crete and Candia.
 The mosque was also known as the Vizier Mosque.
 That building was destroyed by the earthquake of 1856.

+Current building

-The current building began to be constructed in 1869 according to a plan by Athanasios Moussis, who also designed, among others, the metropolitan church of Saint Menas.
-This new mosque building became known as the Yeni Mosque, or New Mosque, although it retained its old name.
+Construction of the current building commenced in 1869 based on plans by Athanasios Moussis, who also designed, among others, the metropolitan church of Saint Menas.
+This new mosque building became known as the New Mosque (Yeni Cami), although it retained its old name.
 After the integration of Crete into Greece and the exchange of Balkan Muslim populations for Anatolian Christian ones, the building was repaired by the Church of Crete and dedicated to Orthodox Christian worship on May 3, 1925.
 The minaret of the mosque was demolished.
 On May 15, 1966, the head of Saint Titus was returned to the church by the city of Venice.

-From 1974 to 1988, work was carried out to fix and restore the church.
+Between 1974 and 1988, the church was renovated and restored.

 In 2013, the church of Saint Titus was made cathedral of the Archdiocese of Crete by Archbishop Irenaeus.